Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.15.1 =
+* Fixed: Only show meta-box for creating topics when user can publish a page/post = 1.15.1 =
 * Added: Widget option to filter output by forums
 * Added: Meta box to create topics for WordPress pages and posts